PlamenGospodinov/GUIProjectDraw/README.md

 # GUIProjectDraw
-GUI Project for the university.It is a dialog system for graphical modelling.Graphical editor processing 2D vector primitives.The project will be uploaded in the following week.
+GUI Project for the university.It is a dialog system for graphical modelling.Graphical editor processing 2D vector primitives.The final project is already uploaded in the DrawGUIProject repository.